Canopy Security · UX Design & Research

 If you want to leave, you should be able to leave.
 Immediately.

-The flow lives in Settings, then Account, then Delete Account.
-I added a reason-selection step, both to gather product data and to give users a natural moment to pause, followed by an explicit data transparency screen that lists exactly what gets erased.
-No vague "your data will be removed" language.
-A real list.
-Then a final confirmation and immediate deletion.
-No waiting.
-No emailing support.
-No limbo.
+The flow lives in Settings, Account, then Delete Account.
+A reason-selection step gives users a natural moment to feel heard.
+An explicit data transparency screen names exactly what gets erased.
+A final confirmation triggers immediate deletion — no waiting, no emailing support, no limbo.

 The full account deletion flow: from Settings to confirmed deletion.
 Transparent, immediate, respectful.